srgk26/EasyPlotting.jl/README.md

   <br/>

-### If the easyplotting package has already been previously installed:
+### If this easyplotting package has already been previously installed:

   5. **<*if there are new updates*>** Copy and paste on the Julia prompt to update this package to include newly updated functionalities: